BootLoader

 General:

-RadioLogos application uses BootLoader to be auto executed when SD is inserted in to the headunit.
+RadioLogos uses BootLoader to be auto executed when SD is inserted in to the headunit.
 In addition, if the configuration of the program to be executed indicates that it needs Internet access, BootLoader enables the Wi-Fi connection without the need for valid maps on the SD card and displays a message waiting for the user to activate his shared connection until it is detected that device has been connected to a network for a maximum of 90 seconds (this process can be skipped).
 Then it executes application.

 Alternative tools:

-In the other hand, BootLoader offers these posibilities:
+BootLoader offers these posibilities:

 1 - Execute an external file browser (TotalCommander)